balena-io/services-masterclass/README.md

 	[Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)
 	or [Intel NUC](https://www.intel.co.uk/content/www/uk/en/products/boards-kits/nuc.html).
 If you don't have a device, you can emulate an Intel NUC by installing VirtualBox and following [this guide](https://www.balena.io/blog/no-hardware-use-virtualbox/)
-* A suitable text editor for developing code on your development platform (eg.
+* A suitable text editor for developing code on your development platform (e.g.
     [Visual Code](https://code.visualstudio.com/))
 * A suitable shell environment for command execution (such as `bash`)
 * A [balenaCloud](https://www.balena.io/) account